knpfalcon/tally/readme.md

 I've switched my main OS to Debian Buster because of REASONS, and I've finally successfully compiled this in linux.

-It has to be compiled in 32-bit.
+It has to be compiled in 32-bit for now because of pointer sizes in the map data.

 These are instructions for Debian Buster (10.1)